 This is a great feature if you are using a camera on the sidelines with a reporter.
 As an example, if you have your sideline camera set to Camera D and your Audio Channel 4 input set to that camera’s audio, that audio channel will automatically become solo’d and become the primary audio.
 This makes it easy for you to cut to the reporter without having to worry about enabling the correct audio source or muting the unneeded audio channels.

-You’ll also see that we have brought the new audio buttons to the video clips window as well.
 The Solo and Audio preview features are also available on your video clips so that you can guarantee full control over that audio source as well.